grinnell-cs/csc151-dh/_eboards/eboard36-1.md

     * Our last quiz.
     * Distributed Friday morning.
     * Topic: Tree recursion
-    * Sample questions in Sample LA 4
+    * Sample questions in Sample SoLA 4
 * Thursday, May 12, 10:30 p.m.: SoLA 4
     * NOT our last SoLA
-    * Howver, SoLA 5 is optional
+    * However, SoLA 5 is optional

 ### Upcoming Token-Generating Activities